A man rushed into hospital with a lung condition has spoken of his gratitude after a health care assistant stepped in to look after his dog.

 After four days, Bruno was reunited with his owner.
 However, they all still keep in touch.

-Jenny was nominated in Hull and East Yorkshire Hospitals NHS Trust’s staff awards known as Moments of Magic by Patient Discharge Assistant Ashleigh Jaffray.
+Jenny was nominated in Hull University Teaching Hospitals NHS Trust’s staff awards known as Moments of Magic by Patient Discharge Assistant Ashleigh Jaffray.

 Ashleigh said: “It was just such a thoughtful thing for Jenny to do, especially after a 13-hour shift.
 You could tell how relieved the man was to know his dog was being looked after by Jenny and her family.”